IrinaKhlebnik/rsschool-cv/cv.md

 I’m looking for a job as Junior QA or QA Trainee.
-I have completed the courcses of Software testing and have some practical experience in manual testing.
-I’m a self-organised and responsible person.
+I have completed the courcses of Software testing and have some practical experience in manual testing.I’m a self-organised and responsible person.
 I have good analytical skills, can work with a large volume of information and set the proper priorities.
 I am always attentive to details and like challenges, because it motivates me and develops creativity.
 I am also sociable, flexible, open to new opportunities and passionate to learn new things.
 #### _SKILLS_
 1. Functional requirements analysis.